zopefoundation/zc.async/src/zc/async/README_3.txt

     ... """

 Now we're done.

-If you want to change policy, change "multidb_dispatcher_policy.zcml" to "dispatcher.zcml" in the example above and register your replacement bits for the policy in "multidb_dispatcher_policy.zcml".
-You'll see that most of that comes from code in subscribers.py, which can be adjusted easily.

 If we process these files, and wait for a poll, we've got a working set up [#process]_.